Pollachi Mappillai: Production

 Television serial director Mangai Harirajan chose to make a film with Sathyaraj in a venture titled Kootani Aatchi in early 2005.
 The project meant that Sathyaraj and Harirajan agreed to shelve another film they were making together titled Perumal Samy, a film based on a Kolkata-based hangman with Sibiraj also in the cast.
 Lakshmanan, an associate to Sundar C, was selected to make his debut as director; while Susan who had appeared in Neranja Manasu (2004) was roped in to play heroine.
 In April 2005, the team chose to change the film's title to Kovai Express, supposedly inspired by Kamal Haasan's film from the same period, Mumbai Xpress.
 The title was soon after changed to Pollachi Mappillai.

 Production delays of the film, led to slow progress and long breaks between schedules.
-An item number featuring Gurleen Chopra was added and the team began preparing for a Summer 2008 release, though further financial constraints meant more delays.
+An item number featuring Gumtaj was added and the team began preparing for a Summer 2008 release, though further financial constraints meant more delays.